techworldwithmurali/java-application/README.md

 ```
 ### Step 10: Verify whether docker image is pushed or not in AWS ECR

-Congratulations.
-You have successfully Deployed the java application in Kubernetes(AWS EKS) through Jenkins Freestyle job.
+#### Congratulations.
+You have successfully Pushed the docker image to AWS ECR using Jenkins freestyle job.